magneticio/vamp2setup/README.md

 ![](images/screen5.png)

-You can esaily double the information presented through kubectl by executing
+You can easily double-check the information presented through kubectl by executing

 ````
 kubectl get deploy -n=vamp-tutorial